Guide to Devise a Cybersecurity Strategy In 2022

 - Identify vulnerabilities: make sure you don’t limit your assessment to software vulnerabilities and add human and physical vulnerabilities.

-- Analyze controls: controls could be both technical and non-technical.
+- Analyze controls: controls could be both technical and non-technical for the cybersecurity strategy.

 - Predict the likelihood of something happening